 - BA, University of Oregon, Phi Beta Kappa, summa cum laude

-Welcome to Professor Valerie J. Vollmar's Web site on physician-assisted death.
+Below is a listing of annual reports from Professor Valerie J. Vollmar's website on physician-assisted death.
 This site can be used to gain information on recent developments in physician-assisted death.
 Each year ordinarily is broken down into three reports focusing on litigation, legislation, medical developments, international developments and other national developments for that time span.